aniketchakraborty12/Thryssa/src/content/blogs/My Web Dev Journey.md

 ### Grid or Flex?

 My entire 5th semester was spent learning basic HTML tags and CSS properties.
-Creating components like accordions, cards, testimonials, etc., took up most of my time as I honed my frontend skills.
+I spent countless hours building components like accordions, cards, and testimonials — each one sharpening my frontend skills.
 Slowly and steadily, by the end of the semester, I had successfully built my first website (as part of an assignment), utilizing most of what I had learned.

 The 6th semester was all about building more and more websites.
 Some were incomplete, some were complete but not up to standard, and some remained only as ideas.
 But every project helped me understand and get familiar with important CSS properties and layout patterns.
 However, somewhere along the line, my growth began to stagnate.